20 Participants Needed

 The trial protocol does not specify if you need to stop taking your current medications.
 However, you must meet a washout period (time without taking certain medications) since prior therapies according to commercial KYMRIAH® (tisagenlecleucel) guidelines.

-What data supports the effectiveness of the CD22 CAR T Cells treatment for leukemia?
+What evidence suggests that CD22 CAR T Cells might be an effective treatment for leukemia?

 This trial is for children and young adults with B-cell leukemia that has come back or hasn't responded to treatment.
 They must have already received a commercial CAR T cell therapy called tisagenlecleucel.